Planetocopia Interview

 On the other hand both Abyssia and Inversia have counterfactual premises, so while the geography and the climate are constrained, their evolution is wide open.
 I get to invent species freely to fit the new worlds' conditions.
 And while Abyssia is mostly Earthlike, Inversia won't be.
 As rugged, extreme and strange as Siphonia, and has been for 4.6 billion years...

-orbital photo of Kakalea, an Earthlike world with mostly dry continents KAKALEA had a simple premise so I'm moving ahead fast.
+KAKALEA had a simple premise so I'm moving ahead fast.
 It's a world so Earthlike by the numbers that it should be ideal.
 But through sheer geographical bad luck, its continents are mostly barren--wrong latitude, wrong shape, mountains blocking storm tracks.
 Australias and Antarcticas!
-The globe and maps are done, but some tours are mere outlines.
-[2015 note: now mostly filled in, with a hundred dioramas starring erotic centauroids sculpted out of fused Barbie dolls.
-I did say it's the planet where all is wrong.]
+Only coasts and islands are fertile.
+The globe and maps are done.
+[2024 note: now mostly filled in, with a hundred dioramas starring erotic centauroids sculpted out of fused Barbie dolls.
+I said it's the planet where all went a bit wrong.]

-orbital photo of Capsica: a hot world CAPSICA explores life in the hot half of the Goldilocks Zone.
+CAPSICA explores life in the hot half of the Goldilocks Zone.
 Well, the middle at least: average temperature 323 K, 50 C, 122 F. See?
 Juuuuust right!
 Halfway between freezing and boiling, what could be more comfortable?
 So far, my only firm prediction about a world of scalding-hot tropical seas (and body temperatures) is this--Capsican scientists know intelligent life will never evolve on frost-damaged worlds like Earth!
-I've got a globe, world map and a few local tours, but one whole hemisphere is pretty sketchy.
+I've got a globe, a world map and most local tours roughed in, but I'm still finishing those.
+As yet, few ground-level sketches of natives or scenery.

 Here's a group photo of them all, to scale...
 Wow, forgot just how big Lyr is.
 Mars is just a Post-it.